 - Make a refreshing lavender room or linen spray.

-- Use it as an ingredient in healing oils, tinctures, salves, soap, body scrub, and more.
-We make homemade organic lavender salve, and recently began offering it in the Homestead and Chill shop!
+- Use it as an ingredient to make lavender-infused oil, tinctures, salves, soap, body scrub, and more.
+We make homemade organic lavender salve (learn how to here), and recently began offering it in the Homestead and Chill shop!
 My friend Tanya over at Lovely Greens has a great recipe to make lavender bath bombs.
 (I wish I had the time to take soaking baths!)

 - Create lavender simple syrup.
 We love making a light lavender syrup to add to homemade kombucha (I go light on the sugar, heavy on the lavender).
 In fact, lavender-lemon is one of our favorite kombucha flavor combinations for second fermentation.
 Lavender syrup is also killer in cocktails!